ROOTPWA-Maintainers/ROOTPWA/README.md

 ### Commit Message Format ###

-ROOTPWA follows a policy for the commit messages, which is close to the standard git commit message policy.
+ROOTPWA follows a policy for the commit messages, which is close to the standard git commit-message policy.
 It consists of the following rules:

-- The commit message must consist of at least three lines
+- The commit message must consist of at least three lines.
 - The first line of the commit message must not be longer than 80 characters.
-- The second line of the commit message must be empty
+- The second line of the commit message must be empty.
 - All remaining lines (of which there must be at least one) must not be longer than 80 characters.

+Please note that the ROOTPWA git repository uses a server hook to enforce this policy.
+Should any of your commits you would like to see integrated not fulfill these requirements, all of them will be rejected and you will have to re-edit the problematic messages.
+To reduce such problems, there is a git hook in the repository, which you can use on the client side to check all the commit messages already when committing to your repository.
+You can install it by running

+    > cd $ROOTPWA/gitUtils
+    > ./installClientHook.sh

+Please note that the `ROOTPWA` environment variable has to be set for the script to work.